 After federal authorities warned the state they would pull authorization for the project if the state did not develop a funding plan, WisDOT requested the FHWA rescind its approval – Record of Decision (ROD) – for the project.

 Project Reevaluation and Startup

-In July 2020, Governor Tony Evers announced WisDOT will seek federal approval to resume the I-94 East-West Corridor project.
-WisDOT is continuing an environmental and engineering analysis of the corridor, which is expected to be complete in 2021.
-As part of the process, WisDOT is getting input from transit, business, and labor and disadvantaged business enterprise advisory groups to better meet the needs of Milwaukee’s diverse communities.
+In July 2020, Governor Tony Evers announced WisDOT seeks federal approval to resume the I-94 East-West Corridor project.
+WisDOT is continuing environmental and engineering analysis of the corridor with a Supplemental Environmental Impact Statement expected to be complete in 2022.
+As part of the process, WisDOT uses new data and additional input from transit, business, and labor and disadvantaged business enterprise advisory groups to meet better the needs of Milwaukee’s diverse communities.

 The governor and lawmakers enumerated the project as part of the 2021-23 state budget.